cmaloney/dcos-docs/_pages/framework_cleaner.md

     *   Default: `-r kafka-role -p kafka-principal -z kafka`
     *   Custom name: `-r <name>-role -p <name>-principal -z <name>`

 When the framework cleaner has completed its work, it will automatically remove itself from Marathon to ensure that it's only run once.
 This removal will often result in a `TASK_KILLED` outcome for the janitor task.
-It will also quick disappear from both the Marathon web interface and the Dashboard.
+It will also quickly disappear from both the Marathon web interface and the Dashboard.

 # Verify the Outcome

 To view the script's outcome, go to Mesos (http://your-cluster.com/mesos) and look at the task's `stdout` content.
-If stdout` lacks content, run the following command manually:
+If `stdout` lacks content, run the following command manually:

     # Determine id of agent which ran the Docker task.
 This is an example: